 21.1.18 If in our opinion, any security given to us in relation to the Facility, or (if you are a corporation or firm) your business, is in jeopardy

 You get it.
-Naturally, it was Luke who pointed out and helped me address this risk.
+Naturally, it was my Financial Consultant who pointed out and helped me address this risk.

 Some Critical Illness incapacitate you, so you should probably have your LPA done up as well.
-Luke is my Financial Consultant so I really actively refer him as much as possible, but he didn't write one of these so here's one from Pang Zhe Liang.
+I actively refer my Investment Consultant as much as possible, but he didn't write one of these so here's one from Pang Zhe Liang.

 Some Final Takeaways

 It's quite unlikely the entire case study would never have happened if the couple had managed to settle their property on time.